 2. If you’re not hungry, don’t eat!

-Although I do not typically recommend skipping meals, it is important to realize that while travel (especially the day of), you may not want to eat quite as much as you are used to.
-With the digestive fire being so disrupted during travel, feeding the body when you are not hungry will only increase indigestion, constipation and discomfort.
+Although I do not typically recommend skipping meals, it is important to realize that while traveling (especially the day of), you may not want to eat quite as much as you are used to.
+With the digestive fire being so disrupted during travel, feeding the body when you are not hungry will only increase indigestion, constipation, and discomfort.

 3. Avoid eating out as much as possible.